Full coverage on a car insurance policy typically includes comprehensive and collision insurance, in addition to liability coverage.

 While this insurance offers some liability coverage, it is not usually substantial enough to cover all losses that can occur in an accident.
 If you are hit by someone who has basic minimum liability and your car is totaled, you may still pay out of pocket for the difference.

 There are many optional insurance policies that can be purchased to give you full coverage, but even so, not everything will be covered.
-In order to know what is included versus excluded on your policy, review it in fine detail, and ask your agent if you have any uncertainties.
+To know what is included versus excluded on your policy, review it in fine detail, and ask your agent if you have any uncertainties.

 Remember: If you have full coverage on your car insurance policy, then you probably have liability, collision, and comprehensive.